danielgalasko/app-contactcleanse/README.md

-# app-contactcleanse
+# Contact Cleanse

-The Contact Cleanse App
+For any support issues or concerns, please submit an issue to this repository by tapping [here](https://github.com/danielgalasko/app-contactcleanse/issues/new)